codecentric/cxf-spring-boot-starter/README.md

 * ASCII-Doc
 * REST-Healthstatus-Endpoints, that check whether the soap-Services (dynamic?!) are available - using Swagger/Springfox
 * Support for WS-Security-Token (e.g. used in [BiPro]
+* Discribe already supported Client-Mode for JAX-WS-Services that are not hostet, but used

 # Contribution